-Apart from that, northern Finland is famous for the Aurora Borealis since it is every traveler’s dream and seeing this phenomenon is an unforgettable experience.
-Nevertheless, Rovaniemi is also a lovely place to visit in summer to witness the midsummer, the time when the sun doesn’t set.
+Apart from that, northern Finland is famous for the Aurora Borealis since it is every traveler’s dream, and seeing this phenomenon is an unforgettable experience.
+Nevertheless, Rovaniemi is also one of the best places in Finland to visit during the summer to witness the midsummer, the time when the sun doesn’t set.

-Home for many winter activities since it is located in Lapland, aside from the typical winter activities like skiing and snowboarding, there are also out of the ordinary things to do that are offered in Salla such as reindeer or a husky sledding.
+Home for many winter activities since it is located in Lapland, aside from the typical winter activities like skiing and snowboarding, there are also out of the ordinary things to do that are offered in Salla, such as reindeer or husky sledding.

 If you visit Salla in winter, make sure to try one of its many saunas by the lake and join the locals jump in its icy water after a good sauna session (if you dare).

-Another notable fact about Jyväskylä apart from it being situation perfectly by the Finnish Lakeland, it is the only place in the world where you’ll see a lot of architectures design by the famous Finnish architect, Alvar Aalto.
+Another notable fact about Jyväskylä apart from it being the situation perfectly by the Finnish Lakeland is the only place in the world where you’ll see a lot of architecture design by the famous Finnish architect, Alvar Aalto.

 Kemi is a town in Finland that lies by the Bothnian Bay and at the mouth of Kemijoki, and it is a part of Lapland.
 One of the most visited tourist attractions in Finland is located in Kemi which is the stunning Snow Castle, and it is the largest snow building in the world, and the town itself also offers the world’s only Arctic Icebreaker which is only available for tourists cruises and it is called as the Sampo ice-breaker.

-Kemi offers a broad range of activities and tours like hunting the Northern Lights, skiing, sledding, and other fantastic winter activities can be found in this lovely town.
-There may be a lot of places to visit in Finland but visiting the town of Kemi is a great experience and gives a lot of ideas for tourists on things to do in Finland since the town itself offers a lot of different summer to winter activities.
+There may be a lot of places to go in Finland but visiting the town of Kemi is a great experience and gives a lot of ideas for tourists on things to do in Finland since the town itself offers a lot of different summer to winter activities.

-The town is known for Kuhmo Chamber Music Festival which is a two-week event and held every year.
-Kuhmo has 600 lakes which provide a lot of water activities to tourists who visit and gives them beautiful ambiance while exploring the town by sailing the lakes.
+The town is known for Kuhmo Chamber Music Festival, which is a two-week event and held every year.
+Kuhmo has 600 lakes, which provide a lot of water activities to tourists who visit and gives them a beautiful ambiance while exploring the town by sailing the lakes.

-Kajaani is the center capital of the Kainuu Region, and it is located in the south eastern part of Oulujärvi or Lake Oulu and lies at the heart of central Finland.
+Kajaani is the central capital of the Kainuu region, and it is located in the southeastern part of Oulujärvi or Lake Oulu and lies at the heart of central Finland.

-Located in northern Finland, Oulu prides itself for being the best place for culture and to do some epic Arctic exploration bonanzas.
+Located in northern Finland, Oulu prides itself on being one of the best places in Finland for culture and to do some epic Arctic exploration bonanzas.
 Easily accessible by public transport from all parts of the country, this city has long been the perfect place to indulge when it comes to outdoors and natural explorations such as hiking and Aurora Borealis spotting.

-Founded by a Russian Czar and the now capital of the Karelia region, Joensuu is located at the south eastern part of Finland and also known as a river city.
+Founded by a Russian Czar and the now capital of the Karelia region, Joensuu is located in the southeastern part of Finland and also known as a river city.

-Summer in the city is recognized for its Karelian vibe, thanks to its young citizens who occupy the city; there are tons places to visit in Joensuu that visitors must take a look at and one of these is the Botania Botanical gardens which offer exotic plants and butterflies that will indeed leave you in awe.
+Summer in the city is recognized for its Karelian vibe, thanks to its young citizens who occupy the city – a perfect destination for a Finland vacation; there are tons of places to see in Joensuu that visitors must take a look at any one of these is the Botania Botanical gardens which offer exotic plants and butterflies that will indeed leave you in awe.

 Not to mention, if you visit Joensuu, the area is the popular origin of some of Finland’s well-loved delicacies such as the Karelian pie and the Karelian stew – both you must not miss.
 So, foodies, prepare yourselves!

-Located on the shore of the Lake Saimaa in south eastern Finland, getting around the city of Lappeenranta is easy since everything is almost walking distance but for further distances, nevertheless, there are buses available if you’re keen on exploring the suburbs of the city.
+Located on the shore of Lake Saimaa in southeastern Finland, getting around the city of Lappeenranta is easy since everything is almost walking distance but for further distances, nevertheless, there are buses available if you’re keen on exploring the suburbs of the city.